-Understanding the differences between Data Privacy and Data Security
+Understanding the Difference Between Data Privacy and Data Security

 “Data security refers to the protection of data from unauthorized access, use, change, disclosure, and destruction.”
-Source Carnegie Mellon University.
-It encompasses network security, physical security, and file security.
+(Carnegie Mellon University) It encompasses network security, physical security, and file security.
 Some standard techniques to secure data are encryption, multi-factor authentication, and access controls.
 Encryption encodes data so that only authorized users can decrypt it with an encryption key.
 Multi-factor authentication requires users to provide two or more pieces of evidence that prove they have permission to access the data.
-Access controls restrict users ability to access data until they have provided the correct credentials.
+Access controls restrict users’ ability to access data until they have provided the correct credentials.
 Creating a comprehensive data security policy is critical, but it is not sufficient because:

 - Breaches can occur when the standard techniques fail.
-For example, if the encryption key was obtained or if unauthorized access occurred as in the case of the Marriott data breach.
+For example, if the encryption key was obtained or if unauthorized access occurred, as was the case in the Marriott data breach.

 Data Privacy involves protecting consumer data by eliminating or reducing the possibility of re-identifying an individual whose information is present in the data.
 This is done by either removing specific information or by transforming the data with random “noise” or generalization.
 Privacy regulations, like GDPR, refer to two different privacy measures that can be used to protect privacy: